Arlen22/TiddlyServer/README.md

  1. Download and install NodeJS from https://nodejs.org
     - If you want to make a portable TiddlyServer, just download the binary file.
 The LTS version (the default) is fine.
 You will need to download the correct architecture.
 32-bit is recommended for maximum portability on most desktops and laptops.
 If you are going to be using it on a linux or android device, you may need the ARM binaries as the ARM architecture is generally found in micro pc builds, mobile devices, and tablets.
- 2. Download the latest `TiddlyServer-x.x.x-bundled.zip` from https://github.com/Arlen22/TiddlyServer/releases and unzip the folder contained in the zip file to wherever you want it. __Put the NodeJS binary (node.exe) in this folder if you want it to be portable.__
+ 2. Download the latest `TiddlyServer-x.x.x-bundled.zip` from https://github.com/Arlen22/TiddlyServer/releases and unzip the folder contained in the zip file to wherever you want it. __Put the NodeJS binary (node.exe) in this folder if you want it to be portable.__ None of the other NodeJS files are needed for a portable install.
  3. Rename `example-settings.json` to just `settings.json` and configure your tree with the actual folders you want to serve.
 See below for details on settings.json.
- 4. `node server.js` or `node server.js /path/to/settings.json` or run `start.cmd`.
+ 4. Open your terminal or command prompt and run `node server.js` or `node server.js /path/to/settings.json` or run `start.cmd`.

 ### Source code version
  1. Download and unzip the source code from the latest release: https://github.com/Arlen22/TiddlyServer/releases
  2. `npm install`
  3. Rename `example-settings.json` to just `settings.json` and configure your tree with the actual folders you want to serve.
 See below for details on settings.json.
  4. `node server.js` (`npm start`) or `node server.js /path/to/settings.json`

-## Benefits
-  - Allows relative linking to external files.
-    - All files found in the folder structure can be served.
-Relative and path urls work fine.
-You can even link to the folder, if you like.
-  - Easy access to data folders and files from any computer on the network and any browser.
-Saving on localhost is as fast as TiddlyFox (no benchmarks, but localhost never goes across the network, making it instant).

-## Features
- - Uses a folder structure specified in settings.json allowing you serve any folders on the filesystem in whatever tree structure you like.
- - Serves any files found in the folder structure.
- - Saves individual files using the put saver.
- - Loads data folders using a certain core/boot version (currently whatever gets installed with `npm install`) then forwards all requests to the server command.
-All data folders are mounted on the path they are found at (e.g. `/personal/mydatafolder/`)
- - Saves a backup of the original everytime a single-file TiddlyWiki is saved (if a backup folder is specified in the settings file).

 ## settings.json